ocku/pass/README.md

 # Pass

-A tiny password manager in shell using OpenSSL and RSA
+A tiny password manager in shell using OpenSSL's RSA implementation

 ## Limits